 In 1964, Oberlin departed and Avon Lake was admitted.
 The SWC then remained unchanged for twenty-two years.
 In 1986, Medina left for the Pioneer Conference and Amherst returned to the league after a thirty-two year absence.
 After nineteen years of no change, in 2005 Rocky River High School, Fairview High School and Bay Village High School departed the conference to form a new West Shore Conference.
 Berea High School returned to the Southwestern Conference in 2005 along with new members, Midpark High School and Brecksville-Broadview Heights High School.

 Changes to the conference make-up occurred once again in 2013 when Midpark High School and Berea High School merged in to the new Berea-Midpark High School thus reducing conference membership to 7 schools.
 Avon, Lakewood, Midview and North Ridgeville joined while Brecksville-Broadview Heights left in the fall of 2015 to bring the membership to an all-time high of 10 schools.

-Lakewood departed in 2020-21 and North Olmsted and Westlake will follow with Elyria joining in 2021-21.
-Once the dust settles the SWC will return to an 8-team league.
+Lakewood departed in 2020-21 and North Olmsted and Westlake followed in 2021-22.
+Elyria High School joined that same year, which enabled the SWC to return to an 8-team league.

 Today the Southwestern Conference provides athletic competition for young men and women in 25 sports.
 The SWC also provides academic competition, a college fair and an annual instrumental and vocal music program to round out a varied and sufficient program of opportunities for the students of the member schools.